SelfMagician/Magic/index.md

 -   Can modify sweat fragrance.
 -   Can modify mouth fragrance.

-Warning:
+Warnings:

--   Entry Warning: Body has 9 hole through which Cord and Soul fragment enter and exit.
+-   Entry Warning: Body has 9 holes through which Cords and Soul fragments enter and exit.
 Causes manipulation of Mind and Body, avoid manipulation.
--   Entry Warning: Self Soul can be bonded with Non-Self Soul and manipulated, avoid manipulation.
+-   Entry Warning: Self Soul can be bonded with Non-Self Soul and be manipulated, avoid manipulation.
--   Entry Warning: Self can be manipulated by Cord and Soul fragment in brain, avoid manipulation.
+-   Entry Warning: Self can be manipulated by Cords and Soul fragments in Brain, avoid manipulation.

-Received Self can share infinitely.

-Credit
+Notes:

+-   Dead Self is included where Non-Self is mentioned.

+Credits:

 -   Parents.
 (Birth)
 -   Apple.
 (Device)